KasparEtter/ef1p/internet/index.md

 without the involvement of the routers in between.
-In order to provide reliable data transfer, both the sending and the receiving process temporarily store both outgoing and incoming packets in so-called [buffers](https://en.wikipedia.org/wiki/Data_buffer).
+In order to provide reliable data transfer, both the sending and the receiving process temporarily store outgoing and incoming packets in [buffers](https://en.wikipedia.org/wiki/Data_buffer).
 In each direction of communication, the packets are enumerated with the so-called sequence number.
 For each packet that is being transferred,